Key Highlights:

 Four years since launch, Capcom’s acclaimed Resident Evil 2 remake receives a surprise content refresh adding Spanish language options alongside miscellaneous fixes.
 While no major additions, this maintenance highlights Capcom’s enduring care for the survival horror classic, which impressively terrorised a new generation in January 2019.

-The remake realised long-held aspirations to reimagine the 1998 PlayStation masterpiece with modernised fidelity.
+The 2019 remake remains one of the publisher’s standout achievements, faithfully reimagining the 1998 original with new tech, polished design, and relentless tension.
 Upon delivering, Resident Evil 2 won deserved critical acclaim for its atmospheric oppression and Mr. X’s imposing presence.
-Additional modes and difficulty options encouraged ongoing engagement.

-Resident Evil 2 Patch Notes For 2023 Update
+Resident Evil 2 Remake Patch Notes For 2023 Update

 And Resident Evil 2’s remarkable remake exemplifies Capcom’s recent Resident Evil resurgence, making its veneration logical.
 Ongoing appreciation helps tide impatient fans over until inevitable future instalments.